Where newfound facts suggest people alter their

 less government: government expenditure is a burden to society.

-Governments upset the forces of supply and demand.
+Governments upset the forces of supply and demand, the invisible hand.

 less taxes: taxes drain profits from businesses, making them less